 It’s also easier to bring along your bigger toys such as jetskis or all-terrain vehicles just by using the tow hitch.
 Full-size pickups are even equipped with the capability to mount a coupling for a fifth-wheel trailer on the cargo bed, which is generally considered more stable compared to conventional hitch-based towing.

 One of the secrets to a pickup’s cargo capacity is its body-on-frame chassis.
 Having robust underpinnings certainly helps when hauling sizeable amounts of cargo on a regular basis over long distances.
 This is especially true when a pickup has to be driven on uneven terrain under load.
+If you are interested, take a look at our list of the best pickup truck Philippines 2021

 Generous ground clearance